ahsansabir30/ahsansabir30/README.md

 - 👋 Hi, I’m @ahsansabir30
-- 👀 I’m interested in coding and data analysis
+- 👀 I’m interested in coding, finance and data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects (mainly focused on MySQL and Python)
 - 📫 How to reach me ahsansabir30@gmail.com